1242035/spree/guides/src/content/user/configuration/configuring_taxes.md

 ## Introduction

 Taxation, as you undoubtedly already know, is a very complicated topic.
-It can be challenging to manage taxation settings in an e-commerce store - particularly when you sell a variety of types of goods - but the Spree shopping cart system gives you simple, yet effective tools to manage it with ease.
+It can be challenging to manage taxation settings in an e-commerce store - particularly when you sell a variety of types of goods - but the Viauco shopping cart system gives you simple, yet effective tools to manage it with ease.

 There are a few concepts you need to understand in order to configure your site adequately: